Rolling Stones turn back clock with hit-filled comeback

 The band has come in for criticism from fans about the high price of tickets to the shows - they ranged from around 95 pounds ($150) to up to 950 pounds for a VIP seat.

-The flamboyant veterans, whose average age is 68, have defended the costs, saying the shows were expensive to put on, although specialist music publication Billboard reported the band would earn $25 million (15 million pounds) from the four shows initially announced.
+The flamboyant veterans, whose average age is 68, have defended the costs, saying the shows were expensive to put on, although specialist music publication Billboard reported the band would earn $25 million from the four shows initially announced.
 A fifth was added later.

 "Everybody all right there in the cheap seats," Jagger asked pointedly as he looked high to his left at the arena.
 "They're not really cheap though are they?
 That's the trouble."